nhsconnect/gpconnect/pages/appointments/appointments_use_case_search_for_free_slots.md

 The Consumer system:

-- SHALL have previously resolved the organisation's FHIR instance using an ODS Code, ODS Site Code or other organisational business identifier.
+- SHALL have previously [resolved the organisation's FHIR Base URL](integration_spine_directory_services.html) using an ODS Code, ODS Site Code or other organisational business identifier.
 - SHALL request a maximum date range covering a two week period.

-{% include tip.html content="Multiple seperate API calls can be made if a larger date range is required however consideration should be given to the load this placed on the Provider system." %}
+{% include tip.html content="Multiple separate API calls can be made if a larger date range is required however consideration should be given to the load this placed on the Provider system." %}

 ## API Usage ##